ssd-codegen/ssd/README.md

           Print help (see a summary with '-h')
 ```

+## Test it out

-To test it out you can use the following command:
+To test it out, install the command, clone the repository and use the following command:
 ```rust
 ssd generate rhai generators/cpp-like.rhai data/test.svc
 ```